akash-network/website/src/content/Docs/providers/provider-faq-and-guide/index.md

 ## How to terminate the workload from the Akash Provider using CLI

-### How to terminate the workload from the Akash Provider using CLI

 #### Impact of Steps Detailed in the K8s Cluster

 - Steps outlined in this section will terminate the deployment in K8s cluster and remove the manifest.